 Mastering and Glue

-It was mastered by myself since like most who experiment with synths in a home studio we cannot afford a real mastering studio with engineers time.
-Also it would be a little pointless unless you are a very well known name since you never recoup the costs of making an album.
-So a simple but key unit I found very useful on the master bus in the DAW was Tone Boosters ReelBus.
+It was mastered by myself since like most who are not marketed by a big label cannot afford a full mastering studio with engineers time.
+Also it would be a little pointless unless you are a very well known name since you would never recoup the costs of making an album.
+So a key unit I found very useful on the master bus in the DAW was Tone Boosters ReelBus.

 This device acts exactly like a stereo reel to reel tape recorder binding or glueing all the separate tracks and instruments together.
 It has 2 glue tape options which do exactly as the name suggests.
 Much more convenient than a physical reel to reel tape recorder which not only require a D-A from the DAW to tape but then the A-D to record it back for digital distribution and all the problems that can create.
+Having to perform two digital and analogue conversion steps would also lower the quality in most cases.
 This device gives the mixed sound a final professional tape like feel with ease of use.
 Maybe not as pretty and tactile as the genuine thing.

-Compression is sometimes a requirement and a lot of music is too heavily compressed even the more esoteric forms like Berlin Style electronic.
-This gives a wow factor when you stream it on bandcamp or apple music for example.
+Compression is sometimes a requirement and a lot of music is very heavily compressed, sometimes even the more esoteric forms like Berlin Style electronic.
+This gives a wow factor when you stream it on bandcamp or apple music for example or it gets radio play but they already have loudness maximizers.
 Louder always sounds better when sampling music over streams so you can be more drawn to the higher compressed sound compared to one with no compression which can initially sound flat.
 The problem comes if you actually buy the album as a download in a high quality format (lossless) and play it on a decent Hi-Fi or good headphones.
-Now it becomes fatiguing over longer periods and all the dynamics have been squashed too much so it has less space to breathe.
+Now it becomes very fatiguing over longer periods since all the dynamics have been squashed too much so it has less space to breathe.
 It is a fine line to get a track sounding good on a Hi-Fi but still sounding fine on a poor quality128Kbps MP3 stream.
 I prefer to use caution with a lower compression in most cases and if it is too quiet on a stream then the simple fix is turn the volume up on your amplifier.